Thomas Müller is seen as an option for Germany's 2020 Olympics squad, Joachim Löw has confirmed.

 |Thomas Müller.||Photo: Steindy, Wikimedia Commons, CC BY-SA 3.0|

 Germany coach Joachim Löw says Thomas Müller could potentially represent his country at the 2020 Olympics.

-The participating countries can pick no more than three players born on or after 1 January 1997, and Löw says the Bayern München star is one of the overage players being considered by Germany under-21 coach Stefan Kuntz who will be in charge of the Olympics team.
+The participating countries can pick no more than three players born on or before 1 January 1997, and Löw says the Bayern München star is one of the overage players being considered by Germany under-21 coach Stefan Kuntz who will be in charge of the Olympics team.

 "He is certainly a possibility," Löw revealed in an interview with Bild.